New Tarantula Keepers

 The temperature is dropping but we are keeping our tarantula spiderlings nice and cozy.
 In this video I show you how to build an ideal, climate controlled environment for your tarantula spiderlings.
 This easy Do-It-Yourself project is a cheap and quick way to keep your slings at an optimal temperature, no matter how cool your house gets.
 Even though this is focused on spiderling enclosures, the same concept can be scaled up for keeping juvenile and adult tarantulas warm in the winter.

-After seeing how a full-scale tarantula nursery operates, it’s easy to understand why keeping and breeding these spiders can get expensive fast.
-Even for hobbyists with just a few tarantulas, costs can add up quickly—between enclosures, feeders, substrate, and new additions to the collection, it’s not hard to blow through your budget before you know it.
-But keeping tarantulas doesn’t have to drain your wallet.
-In the next video, we’ll go over some of the best ways to save money while still providing top-notch care for your tarantulas, from DIY enclosure hacks to smart shopping strategies.
+After seeing how a full-scale tarantula nursery operates, it is easy to understand how quickly this hobby can get expensive.
+And you do not need to be running a breeding operation to feel it.
+Even with just a few tarantulas, the costs start adding up fast between enclosures, feeders, substrate, and the constant temptation to add just one more spider to the collection.
+Before you know it, your budget is gone.
+The good news is that keeping tarantulas does not have to drain your wallet.
+In the next video, we are going to look at some of the best ways to save money while still giving your tarantulas the care they need, from simple DIY enclosure ideas to smarter ways to shop.

 TOP 10 Reptile Expo Tips ‐ SAVE TIME & MONEY!